-One of the key actions to mitigate the space debris problem and ensure a sustainable exploitation of the circumterrestrial environment is to implement effectively end-of-life procedures.
-While for the Low Earth Orbit and the Geosynchronous protected regions, there exist well-defined guidelines [35], for the Medium Earth Orbit (MEO) region still a discussion is ongoing.
+One of the key actions to mitigate the space debris problem and ensure a sustainable exploitation of the circumterrestrial environment is to implement effectively end-oflife procedures.
+While for the Low Earth Orbit and the Geosynchronous protected regions, there exist well-defined guidelines (Inter-Agency Space Debris Coordination Committee 2023), for the Medium Earth Orbit (MEO) region still a discussion is ongoing.
 This is due to the fact that the MEO region is very broad (in principle, it goes from an altitude of 2000 km up to the geostationary altitude) and not yet critical in terms of population density.

-The MEO region is mostly known because it is where the satellites of the Global Navigation Satellite Systems (GNSS) orbit, namely, GPS, Galileo, GLONASS and Beidou-M [3].
-They cover a range of semi-major axis between about 25500 km (GLONASS) and 29600 km (Galileo) and their nominal inclination is $55^{\circ}\pm2^{\circ}$ (GPS and Beidou-M), $56^{\circ}\pm2^{\circ}$ (Galileo), $65^{\circ} \pm 2^{\circ}$ (GLONASS) (see, e.g., [50, 2] and references herein).
-In the recent ESA's zero debris policy [20], the GNSS orbits are defined as "valuable orbits" and the possibility of extending the protection to this region is introduced.
-Given the high altitude, so far at the end of life the GNSS satellites were either left in the operational orbit or re-orbited by a given amount [3].
-The accumulation of non-operational satellites in a limited region eventually will lead to a critical situation in terms of potential collisions and thus fragmentation.
-For this reason, Jenkin and Gick [36] proposed to dilute the collision probability by increasing the orbital eccentricity of the satellites at the end of life.
+The MEO region is mostly known because it is where the satellites of the Global Navigation Satellite Systems (GNSS) orbit, namely GPS, Galileo, GLONASS and Beidou-M (Alessi et al. 2014).
+They cover a range of semi-major axis between about 25500 km (GLONASS) and 29600 km (Galileo) and their nominal inclination is $55^{\circ} \pm 2^{\circ}$ (GPS and Beidou-M), $56^{\circ} \pm 2^{\circ}$ (Galileo), $65^{\circ} \pm 2^{\circ}$ (GLONASS) [see, e.g., Rossi (2008), Alessi et al. (2016) and references herein].
+In the recent ESA's zero debris policy (European Space Agency 2023), the GNSS orbits are defined as "valuable orbits" and the possibility of extending the protection to this region is introduced.
+Given the high altitude, so far at the end of life the GNSS satellites were either left in the operational orbit or re-orbited by a given amount (Alessi et al. 2014).
+The accumulation of non-operational satellites in a limited region eventually will lead to a critical situation in terms of potential collisions and thus fragmentations.
+For this reason, Jenkin and Gick (2005) proposed to dilute the collision probability by increasing the orbital eccentricity of the satellites at the end of life.
 Indeed, the GNSS inclination and altitude are such that in the long term the third-body perturbation, that is, the gravitational perturbation exerted by Sun and Moon, could lead to a natural eccentricity growth up to reentry, if a suitable initial orbital orientation is chosen.
-This mechanism was proven numerically by several authors (see, e.g., [50, 48, 2, 4, 32, 44, 45]), but an exhaustive theoretical explanation of the underlying mechanism is still missing.
-In particular, the singular resonance hypothesis, that is, an integrable model, cannot explain the maximum value of eccentricity that can be observed by considering a full dynamical model, nor the Saros periodicity detected.
+This mechanism was proven numerically by several authors (see, e.g., Rossi 2008; Radtke et al. 2015; Alessi et al. 2016; Armellin and San-Juan 2018; Gondelach et al. 2019; Pellegrino et al. 2021, 2022), but an exhaustive theoretical explanation of the underlying mechanism is still missing.

-More precisely, following [39] the disturbing function corresponding to the gravitational perturbation due to a third body can be written as a series expansion depending on semi-major axis, eccentricity, inclination of both the satellite and the third body, and a periodic term involving the longitude of the ascending node, the argument of perigee and the mean anomaly of both the satellite and the third body.
-By doubly-averaging the periodic terms (over the orbital period of the satellite and the orbital period of the Moon), and considering only the first-order effect, we define the secular Hamiltonian.1
+More precisely, following Kaula (1962) the disturbing function corresponding to the gravitational perturbation due to a third body can be written as a series expansion depending on semi-major axis, eccentricity, inclination of both the satellite and the third body, and a periodic term involving the longitude of the ascending node, the argument of perigee and the mean anomaly of both the satellite and the third body.
+By doubly averaging the periodic terms (over the orbital period of the satellite and the orbital period of the Moon), and considering only the first-order effect, we define the secular Hamiltonian.